Shahid Sadoughi University of Medical Sciences

 Shahid Sadoughi University of Medical Sciences is a public university located in the center of Iran in the city of Yazd.
-The university offers degrees in 102 programs in medicine, dentistry, pharmacy, nursing, midwifery, paramedical sciences, and health services ranging from associate degrees to sub-specialties and fellowships.
-The university administers 9 hospitals and over 90 clinics in the city and province of Yazd.
+The university offers 115 degree programs in medicine, dentistry, public health, pharmacy, nursing, midwifery, paramedical sciences, and advanced medical technologies, ranging from bachelor's degrees to sub-specialties and fellowships.

 History

-Shahid Sadoughi University of Medical Sciences was the first Iranian medical university founded after Islamic revolution.
+Shahid Sadoughi University of Medical Sciences and Health Services is the first medical university founded after the Islamic Revolution in 1983.
+This was followed by the establishment of the Schools of Nursing and Midwifery and Paramedical Sciences.
+In 1994, following the national plan of merging medical schools into the Ministry of Health and Medical Education, the School of Medicine was officially transformed into Shahid Sadoughi University of Medical Sciences.

+As the University continued to expand, the Schools of Public Health and Dentistry were also established.
+Today, the University comprises seven vice-presidencies, 11 schools, 18 nationally recognized research centers, 13 university hospitals, and 10 district health networks.
+It serves approximately 6,000 students, of whom 12% are enrolled in postgraduate programs (M.Sc. and Ph.D.), while 6% are clinical residents and fellows pursuing specialty, subspecialty, and fellowship training programs.

 Overview

 According to Iran's health care system, the president of medical sciences university in each province is in charge of the whole health care system and related educational affairs of that province.